chipsalliance/riscv-dv/README.md

 The functional covergroup is still under active development.
 Please feel free to add anything you are interested or file a bug for any feature request.

-Before start, please check the you have modified [riscv_core_setting.sv](https://github.com/google/riscv-dv/blob/master/setting/riscv_core_setting.sv) to reflect your processor capabilities.
+Before start, please check the you have modified riscv_core_setting.sv to match your processor capabilities.
 The covergroup is selectively instantiated based on this setting so that you don't need to deal with excluding unrelated coverpoint later.
 You also need to get spike ISS setup before running this flow.

 ```